thomasgtaylor/how.wtf/content/post/2023-02-19-python-dataclasses-with-optional-attributes.md

 ---
-title: Python dataclasses with optional fields
-date: 2023-02-19T01:20:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-02-19 01:20:00-04:00
 description: How to create dataclasses with optional fields in Python.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Python dataclasses with optional fields
 ---

 How do I create dataclasses in Python with optional fields?